RogerBergling/BoF/README.md

 ## Step 4 Finding jump adress (payload3.py)
 In mona after step 3 and add the bad characters that you find.
-!mona jmp -r esp -cpb "\x00"
+!mona jmp -r esp -cpb "\x00\x02\x04"
-Choose a nice adress in the list
+Choose a nice adress in the list, if it do not work at the first time try one more in the list.

 ## Step 5 Creating the payload (payload4.py)
 ip, port, offsett, retn, payload = buf, padding, buffer